 The LENSAR Precision Laser System allows Dr. Parkhurst to perform cataract surgery with accuracy up to 10 times greater than is possible with a manual cataract procedure.
 The reproducibility and accuracy of the LENSAR enhances the positioning of the artificial replacement lens.

 Dr. Parkhurst is recognized nationally as an expert and leader in cataract surgery and LASIK vision correction who has helped pioneer new trends in refractive surgery worldwide.
-He was recently been named as the first eye surgeon in Texas to meet the criteria to serve as a Certified VisionLock surgeon.
-Less than 5% of eye surgeons nationwide meet VisionLock requirements and provide patients this visual results outcomes insurance coverage free of charge.

 The Refractive Surgery Alliance (RSA) has also recently announced that Dr. Parkhurst has been awarded the RSA President's Award for best-exemplifying the values and mission of the organization at the semi-annual RSA meeting in Chicago, Illinois.